-I. Dairy Testing and Inspection.
+1. Introductory Dairy Science.
 Third year, second term.
 Credit three hours.
 Lectures and laboratory practice.
-Wed., 10 to 12:30, 1:40-4.
+T Th 11.
+Laboratory, W 1:40-4.
 Dairy 218.
-Professors Ross and GUTHRIE.
+Assistant Professor Herrington and Mr. Rishoi.
 Laboratory fee, \$7.

-2. Dairy Testing and Inspection.
+102. Market Milk and Milk Inspection.
 Fourth year, second term.
-Credit three hours.
+Credit five hours.
 Lectures and laboratory practice.
-Sat., 8-1.
+T Th 1-6.
 Dairy 218.
-Professors Ross and GUTHRIE.
-Laboratory fee, \$7.
+Professor Ross and Assistant Professor Ayres.
+Laboratory fee, \$10.

-VETERINARY EXPERIMENT STATION
+EXPERIMENT STATION

-Professor, R. R. BIRCH; Assistant Professors, H. L. GILMAN, D. W. BAKER; Instructor, H. S. CAMERON; Assistant, A. F. RANNEY.
+Professor, R. R. Birch; Assistant Professors, H. L. Gilman, D. W. Baker; Instructor, H. S. Cameron.

 61. Health and Diseases of Animals.
 Arranged especially for students in the College of Agriculture.
 First term.
 Credit three hours.
 Not open to freshmen or to those who have had no courses in animal husbandry.
-Lectures, M W F 11.
+Lectures, MWFII.
 Veterinary College.
 Professor BIRCH.

 The course is designed to give the student a clear conception of the causes and nature of the diseases of animals, with suggestions for their prevention.
-Special attention is given to the methods of preventing the spread of the infectious and epizootic diseases.
+Special epizootic diseases.
 Such information as is practicable is given for the treatment of slight injuries and for first aid in emergencies.